FPIC - Food Processing Innovation Center

 The MSU Product Center Food-Ag-Bio was established in Spring, 2003 with funds from the Michigan Agricultural Experiment Station and Michigan State University Extension to improve economic opportunities in the Michigan agriculture, food and natural resource sectors.
 The Product Center can help you develop and commercialize high value, consumer-responsive products and businesses in the agriculture and natural resource sectors.
 Whether you are a budding entrepreneur or an established company, the Center is your key to the front door of MSU’s vast and varied technical expertise, research, outreach, and educational services.
 Chris Peterson, Nowlin Chair for Consumer-Responsive Agriculture in the Department of Agricultural, Food, and Resource Economics at Michigan State University, is the Center’s director.
 The Center has offices located on Michigan State University’s campus in East Lansing.

-For complete information, download the Center’s Mission and Informational Sheet and brochure.
+For complete information, download the Center’s Mission and Informational Sheet and Product Center informational brochure.

 The programs and services of the Product Center are available to all without regard to race, color, gender, religion, national origin, political persuasion, sexual orientation, marital status, disability, height, weight, veteran status, age or familial status.
 It is our policy to work with any and all entrepreneurs or existing businesses that are interested in pursuing new ventures, either new businesses or new products and services, related to agriculture, food, bioeconomy or natural resource industries.
 We do not engage in any advocacy on behalf of particular methods or scales of production, forms or types of products or services, or any special characteristics or traits of a venture to the exclusion of others.
-(Please click here for a copy of our complete policy for services and advocacy.)
+Our complete policy for services and advocacy.)

 In the News